charmoniumQ/PROBE/docs/benchmark_suite/README.md

 \begin{table}
 \caption{
 This table shows percent overhead of the mean walltime when running with a provenance collector versus running without provenance.
-A value of 1 means the new execution takes 1% longer than the old.
+A value of 1 means the new execution takes 1\% longer than without provenance.
 "Noprov" refers to a system without any provenance collection (native), for which the slowdown is 0 by definition. fsatrace appears to have a negative slowdown in some cases  due to random statistical noise.
 }